GermanBrainRot/Project-Galileo/README.md

 It is done.
 You have weighed your heart. *It* was the loose end all along!

-Those of you who have passed his test have *made up their mind*.
+Those of you who have passed his test have *made up* their mind.
 You who seek to collectively expand their practical and theoretical competence and share it are the salt of the Earth, the vanguard of the *proletariat*, and you shall therefore *inherit* the world.

 And to those of you who find my work to be *evil* and want to coordinate-transform it out of the universe: history will be our judge; we shall see which one of us has built on sand and who has built his church on a rock solid foundation!